Good stuff

 What's the verdict?

-Ultimately the RS6 even in Performance guise isn’t begging to do a driver’s bidding like an M3 Touring.
-But for an RS6, it’s fairly sensational.
+Ultimately the RS6 even in Performance guise isn’t begging to do a driver’s bidding like an M5 Touring.
+But for an RS6, it’s fairly sensational - more so in GT trim.
 There’s still room for improvement: the typically Audi-ish brake pedal is horribly over-servo’d and demands you faceplant the dashboard.
 Downshifts are a bit tardy too.

 You still get the sense this is a car happier at eight-tenths.
 But should you choose to, you get your money’s worth when you crank the big six up to eleven.
 And we’d not blame you if you bought one purely for how devilishly brooding it looks.
 Phwoar…